wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Out of the box, without creating anything:

+   ### Namespaces

    <pre><strong>k get ns
-kubectl get namespaces</strong></pre>
+kubectl get namespace</strong></pre>

    * <strong>default</strong> holds resources users create without specifying a namespace

    * <strong>kube-public</strong> contains publically accessible (without auth) <a href="#ConfigMaps">ConfigMaps</a> ? which contain cluster info (kubectl cluster-info)

-   * <strong>kube-system</strong> holds k8s internal system processes (master, kubectl, etc.) manages objects created by the system itself (Controllers, ConfigMap, Secrets, Deployments)
+   * <strong>kube-system</strong> holds k8s internal system processes (master, kubectl, etc.) manages objects created by the system itself (Controllers, ConfigMap, Secrets, Deployments).
+Engineers deploying apps are not supposed to mess with this namespace.

-   * <strong>kube-node-lease</strong> holds lease objects containing heartbeats of nodes and the availability of nodes
+   * <strong>kube-node-lease</strong> holds lease objects containing heartbeats of nodes and the availability of nodes since it's used to detect node failures by sending heartbeats.

    * <a href="#Dashboard"><strong>kubernetes-dashboard</strong></a> is created only within minikube.
    <br /><br />

+   <pre><strong>kubectl create namespace production</strong></pre>

+   TODO: apply system quota restrictions (of mem, compute) on a namespace to avoid overuse.

+   Resource names need to be unique within a namespace.

+   REMEMBER: ConfigMaps and Secrets cannot be shared across namespaces.<br />
+   Global Volumes and Nodes cannot be bound to a namespace.<br />
+   A service and pods can belong to multiple namespaces.

 ### imperative kubectl run command